divio/django-cms-explorer/README.rst

 You can also create a project from scratch following the very helpful Django `tutorial <https://docs.djangoproject.com/en/1.9/intro/tutorial01/>`_.
-And then installing django CMS `the "hard" way
+Followed by installing django CMS `the "hard" way
 <http://docs.django-cms.org/en/develop/how_to/install.html>`_.

-Once you have created a project, copy all ``static/`` files from within the django-cms-explorer project into your projects ``mysite/static/`` folder.
+Once you have created a project, copy all ``static/`` files from inside the django-cms-explorer project into your projects ``mysite/static/`` folder.

 Next do the same with ``private/`` and ``templates/``.
 All pre-existing files can be removed and replaced.
 More about the file structure is documented in our `boilerplate guidelines <https://aldryn-boilerplate-bootstrap3.readthedocs.org/en/latest/structure/index.html>`_.

-Restart your server and open your site using ``http://localhost:8000/en/`` and you are ready to go.
+Restart your server and open your site using ``http://localhost:8000/en/``.
+You are ready to create your own theme.